RPA

 CASE STUDY: Florida’s Osceola County Sheriff’s Office

-There there was a paper-based hiring procedure utilized by the Osceola County Sheriff’s Office.
-It entailed a massive backlog of paperwork, misplaced forms, and a breakdown in communication between the departments and the applicants.
+The Osceola County Sheriff’s Office utilized a paper-based hiring procedure.
+This procedure entailed a massive backlog of paperwork, misplaced forms, and a breakdown in communication between the departments and the applicants.

 In response to the national police officer shortfall, they automated the pre-employment online evaluation process through HR.

-They were also able to send candidates automatic emails informing them of the status of their applications and conduct paperless background checks thanks to the HR automation process.
-They also saved the first $2,000 they spent on office supplies for files related to new hires.
+Thanks to the HR automation process, they were also able to send candidates automatic emails informing them of the status of their applications and conduct paperless background checks.
+They also saved the first $2,000 on office supplies for files related to new hires.

 2. Onboarding of Employees